jethro34/gcd-calc/README.md

 ## How to receive data:
 ### For single-distance calculation:
-The GET request response contains a JSON dictionary with keys: "distance" and "unit":
+The GET request response contains a JSON dictionary with keys: "distance" (float) and "unit" (string):

 ```json
 {